erling6232/imagedata/paper.md

 # Original DICOM data in dicomDir/
 image_data --of nifti niftiDir dicomDir

-# Now do your processing on Nifti data in niftiDir/,
+# Now process on Nifti data in niftiDir/,
 # ...
 # leaving the result in niftiResult/.